cacttus/Image_Crypt/README.md

 # Image Dicer

-Hash an image into a cubist montage.
-This is also reversible.
+Scramble an image into a _reversible_ montage.

-Can also be usd for image encryption.

 ![Preview](./preview.png)